danfred360/enigmaglass/training/analyze_apache_logs/index.md

 | `HEAD` | Used to retrieve the metadata that is associated with a URL without the message body in the response, which would contain the page content in a `GET` request. |
 | `OPTIONS` | Used to retreive the the permitted communication options for a URL or server.  |

-We can use a treemap visualisation to take a look at the most common resources that are requested (using the path in the URL) for each response code that is returned for all `POST` requests the the webserver has recieved:
+We can use a treemap visualization to take a look at the most common resources that are requested (using the path in the URL) for each response code that is returned for all `POST` requests the webserver has received:

 ![Post paths by response](./assets/visualise-post-paths-by-response.png)

-This visualisation was created by selecting the `response.keyword` and `request.keyword` fields to group by and filtering the log events to be passed to the visualisation to `POST` requests.
+This visualization was created by selecting the `response.keyword` and `request.keyword` fields to group by and filtering the log events to be passed to the visualization to `POST` requests.

 We can see that the most frequently requested resource to `POST` to on our webserver has a path of `/boaform/admin/formLogin`.
 A quick Google search of this path yields [this article](https://www.theregister.com/2020/04/16/fiber_routers_under_fire/) that suggests that what we might be seeing here is a botnet searching for vulnerable fiber optic routers.